-The Sony Alpha A6000 and the Canon EOS 5D are two digital cameras that were revealed to the public, respectively, in February 2014 and August 2005.
+The Sony Alpha A6000 and the Canon EOS 5D are two digital cameras that were announced, respectively, in February 2014 and August 2005.
 The A6000 is a mirrorless interchangeable lens camera, while the 5D is a DSLR.
 The cameras are based on an APS-C (A6000) and a full frame sensor.
 The Sony has a resolution of 24 megapixel, whereas the Canon provides 12.7 MP.

-The side-by-side display below illustrates the physical size and weight of the Sony A6000 and the Canon 5D.
+An illustration of the physical size and weight of the Sony A6000 and the Canon 5D is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6000 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6000 – represents the basis or 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Sony E-Mount Lens Catalog (A6000) and the Canon EF Lens Catalog (5D).
 Mirrorless cameras, such as the Sony A6000, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.